xafero/JNetCall/README.md

 * Call C# from Java

 ## How to build
-If you are on Microsoft Windows, use build.bat, otherwise "build.sh".
+If you are on Microsoft Windows, use "build.bat", otherwise "build.sh".

 ## License